Updated by Brynhildur

-As an example, a Command can be created to change the sample rate for a Logger.
+As an example, a Command can be created to change the sample rate.
 The default sample rate for the Logger is every 10 minutes.

 A Boolean Command can be created to change the sample rate to 1 minute.
-Here the True Value indicates a faster rate and the False value indicates the normal rate every 10 minutes.
+Here the True Value indicates a faster rate, and the False value indicates the standard rate every 10 minutes.

-Numeric commands allow the user to send in exactly the value they want.
+Numeric commands allow the user to send in precisely the value they want.
 This allows for a great deal of flexibility.

 It is possible to set the range for allowed values by setting the Min & Max values.
 It is also possible to control if floating-point values can be entered or only decimal values (Precision=0).

-As a continued example for setting the sample rate of a logger, the user could be allowed to enter the exact sample rate in minutes for the logger.
-The range could be limited to 1 - 60 allowing the user to set a custom log rate between 1 and 60 minutes.
+As a continued example for setting the sample rate of a logger, the user could enter the exact sample rate in minutes for the logger.
+The range could be limited to 1 - 60, allowing the user to set a custom log rate between 1 and 60 minutes.

 As a continued example for setting the log rate of a logger, the user could be allowed to select from a list of possible log rate options.

-In many cases, this will be the preferred Command method to use since it gives great flexibility and also gives a fixed number of options that can then be programmed and tested in the data logger program.
+In many cases, this will be the preferred Command method since it gives great flexibility and gives a fixed number of options that can then be programmed and tested in the data logger program.